- You must fill out an application. If you're a previous GCFA adopter, your application is valid for 2 years.

 Adoption Process

 The first step to adopting a ferret starts with our online adoption application.
 It's required for any in-person visit.
 If you're not sure about adopting a ferret yet or need ferret education, you'll still be asked to fill out an adoption application.
-Our questions are part of your adoption interview, treat the application as an opportunity to show off your ferret knowledge.
+We do not accept walk-ins, for any reason.

 Once we have your application, our adoption committee will be in touch with you via email, text, or call.
 Once your application is processed we'll contact you for next steps.
 It can take 1-2 weeks for your application to be processed.